 Gender.
 Men are four to five times more likely than women to develop laryngeal and hypopharyngeal cancer.

 Age.
-People over 55 are at higher risk, although younger people may also develop the disease.
+People over 55 are at higher risk, although younger people may also develop these types of cancer.

 Race.
-Black people are more likely than white people to develop laryngeal and hypopharyngeal cancer.
+Black and white people are more likely to develop laryngeal and hypopharyngeal cancer than Asian Americans and Hispanic Americans.

 Occupational inhalants.
-Exposure to asbestos, wood dust, paint fumes, and certain chemicals may increase a person’s risk of laryngeal and hypopharyngeal cancer.
+Exposure to asbestos, wood dust, paint fumes, and certain chemicals may increase a person’s risk of developing laryngeal or hypopharyngeal cancer.

 Poor nutrition.
 A diet low in vitamins A and E can raise a person’s risk of laryngeal and hypopharyngeal cancer.
 Foods that are rich in these vitamins may help prevent the disease.

 Gastroesophageal reflux disease (GERD).
-Chronic reflux of stomach acid into the larynx and pharynx may be associated with laryngeal and hypopharyngeal cancer.
+Chronic reflux of stomach acid into the larynx and pharynx may be associated with laryngeal and hypopharyngeal cancer; however, no specific causal relationship has been shown.
 This may or may not be associated with the symptoms of heartburn.

 Plummer-Vinson syndrome.
 This rare condition involves iron deficiency and causes difficulty swallowing.
 The presence of this disease increases the risk of hypopharyngeal cancer.